ECO786786/Salaries/README.md

 - PostgreSQL: Used to query the data jobs dataset and uncover key insights.
 SQL queries are located in the [sql_questions folder](/sql_questions/).

-- PowerBI: Used to visualise the datasets and provide interactive reports and dashboards.
+- Power BI: Used to visualise the datasets and provide interactive reports and dashboards.

 ## Salary Analysis Insights